peteroupc/peteroupc.github.io/bernsupp.md

 **Lemma 2.** _If f(&lambda;) is described in the strong simulability statement and meets the additional conditions below, then f is strongly simulable._

-1. _There are two polynomials g(&lambda;) and &omega;(&lambda;) in Bernstein form, such that both polynomials' coefficients are computable and all in the closed unit interval._
+1. _There are two polynomials g(&lambda;) and &omega;(&lambda;) such that both polynomials' Bernstein coefficients are computable and all in the closed unit interval._
 2. _g(0) = &omega;(0) = f(0) = 0 (so that 0 is in the domain of f)._
 3. _g(1) = &omega;(1) = f(1) = 1 (so that 1 is in the domain of f)._
 4. _For every &lambda; in the domain of f, except at 0 and 1, g(&lambda;) &gt; f(&lambda;)._